Densities for SDEs driven by degenerate $\alpha$-stable processes: Introduction and main results

-Below, we assume that $(S_t)_{t\geq 0}$ is independent of $(W_t)_{t\geq 0}$, and
+Below, we assume that $(S_t)_{t\geq0}$ is independent of $(W_t)_{t\geq0}$ and

-which means that for almost all $\omega$, $t\mapsto S_t(\omega)$ is {\it strictly} increasing (see Lemma \ref{EU1} below).
-Notice that the Poisson process does not satisfy such an assumption, and $\alpha$-stable subordinator meets this assumption (see \cite[p.88, Theorem 11]{Be}).
+which means that for almost all $\omega$, $t\mapsto S_t(\omega)$ is \textit{strictly} increasing (see Lemma~\ref{EU1} below).
+Notice that the Poisson process does not satisfy such an assumption, but the $\alpha$-stable subordinator satisfies this assumption (see \cite{Be}, p.
+88, Theorem~11).
 Essentially, condition (\ref{CC1}) is a nondegenerate assumption, and says that the subordinator has infinitely many jumps on any interval.
-In particular, the process defined by
+In particular, the process defined~by

 is a L\'evy process (called subordinated Brownian motion) with characteristic function:

 where $\nu_L$ is the L\'evy measure given by

 Obviously, $\nu_L$ is a symmetric measure.